The 37th Annual Christmas Tree Festival is on!

 Watch for postings on Facebook at "Monroe County Museum."

-The 36th Annual CHRISTMAS TREE FESTIVAL is now History!
+The 36th Annual CHRISTMAS TREE FESTIVAL is now last year's history!

 A 5-member panel of judges selected the winners for this year: Trees, First place: HIS Home school, "A Time to Celebrate and Honor"; Second place: The Neighborhoood Garden Club, "Re-purposed Christmas Gourds"; Third place: Monroe County ISD class, "Christmas Movies."

 Wreaths, First place: MCES St. Mary's 5th/8th grade class, "Angels Among Us"; Second place: Monroe Middle School class, "Here Comes Santa Claus"; Third place: Cub Scout Pack 597, "It's Snowing Cub Scouts."

 Visitor Voting results during December were tallied and the winners are: Trees, First Place: HIS Home school; Second place, Miss Mary's Montessori Preschool; Third place: Monroe County Humane Society.

 Wreaths, First place: MCES St. Mary's 5th/8th grade class; Second place, Sew Creative 4-H club; Third place, Sawyer Homestead.